-BEFORE SCHOOL CARE: (BSC)
+BEFORE SCHOOL CARE:

 Students may be dropped off beginning at 7:00 AM.
-They should report directly to the gym or to the Upper Hall if they are having breakfast.
+They should report directly to the main entrance or to the Upper Hall if they are having breakfast.
 Students MUST arrive by 7:30 to participate in the breakfast program.
-At 7:30 AM, all students will be released to their classrooms.
+At 7:15 AM, all students will be released to their classrooms.
 There is no fee for this service.
-Home Away From Home